 Welcome Week consists of a series of social, educational, and recreational events at the start of the fall semester.
 Welcome Week takes place the first week of classes every Fall semester.

-The Student Involvement Fair provides an excellent opportunity to learn more about the student organizations on campus.
+The RSO Fair provides an excellent opportunity to learn more about the registered student organizations on campus.
 The entire campus community is invited to celebrate the new semester at the Fair and snacks are provided for all who attend!

-The Student Activities Fair occurs annually during Welcome Week.
+The RSO Fair occurs annually on the Wednesday of Welcome Week.

 Hispanic Heritage Month